KONTROX™ ENABLES UNPRECEDENTED PERFORMANCE OF III-V BASED DEVICES IN MULTIPLE FIELDS OF APPLICATIONS

 Usually RF components consist on some kind of transistor structures, where their functionally is much compromised by the amounts of defects in the interfaces of the chanel and gate insulators.
 Having a very high quality on these interfaces, free of defects, is the way to improve the performance.

-Concentrated Photovoltaics is another application where the performance is the key, aiming at efficiency levels >40% compared to ~20% of traditional solar cells.
+Concentrated Photovoltaics is another application where performance is the key, aiming at efficiency levels >40% compared to ~20% of traditional solar cells.
 These levels can only be reached using multijunction cells of III-V compound semiconductors materials.
 These cells absorb different wavelengths of sunlight in different layers, allowing them to capture more energy from the sun.
-However, their manufacturing is very expensive, due to wich the use of these devices is limited to military or space applications.
+However, their manufacturing is very expensive, due to which the use of these devices is limited to military or space applications.

 Cost reduction will widen the scope of application

-Minimizing the defects and increasing the quality of the interfaces not only will increase the efficiency, but help reduce the costs as the yield will be increased resulting in wider usage in variety of applications.
+Minimizing the defects and increasing the quality of the interfaces not only will increase the efficiency, but help reduce the costs as the yield will be increased resulting in wider usage in a variety of applications.

 Next generation CMOS

 The most notable upcoming application for III-V compound semiconductors is in the next-generation digital electronics and logic circuits (i.e. microprocessors).
-Industry believes that the transistor channel material must be changed from silicon to III-V compound semiconductor in order to further enhance the electrical performance of the transistors.
+The industry believes that the transistor channel material must be changed from silicon to III-V compound semiconductor in order to further enhance the electrical performance of the transistors.
 This application demands superior quality of the interface between the gate oxide insulator and III-V material as this interface has the most crucial role in the CMOS operation.